threefoldtech/js-sdk/docs/wiki/tutorials/add_funds_to_wallet.md

 The FreeTFT's is a special token that has been created to allow developers and interested parties to play with the grid for free using free capacity by certain farmers.

+To watch a quick video with the next steps go to [Create wallet and exchange in JS-NG](https://www.youtube.com/watch?v=HGkB7bunbTw&feature=youtu.be)

 To get yourself FreeTFTs and TFTs on testnet network you can follow the following steps where you create a wallet and configure it:

 1. Create a new empty stellar wallet instance from the jsng shell with the network type(TEST or STD) you will be using